-As at 30 June 2022 the employer was contributing in line with the Plan Actuary's recommendations and the Plan was in a satisfactory financial position.
+As at 30 June 2023 the employer was contributing in line with the Plan Actuary's recommendations and the Plan was in a satisfactory financial position.

-Further details can be found in the below tables.
+Further details on how the PEGS plan works can be found in the tables on this page.